zhangdongdong7/scenarios/linux/lab-account-management/step1.md

 ![lab-account-management-1-6](assets/lab-account-management-1-6.png)

-However, you will encounter problems when you create a new user with a custom home directory.
+However, we will encounter problems when we create a new user with a custom home directory.
 Fortunately, the `useradd` command can do this.

 The following example shows how to create a new user called `bob` with a custom home directory `/home/shiyanlou`.

-First, you can use the `ls` command to check if the home directory exists.
+First, we can use the `ls` command to check if the home directory exists.

 ```bash
 sudo ls /home/shiyanlou -ld